STEVE INSKEEP, Host:

 VARNEY: Newsom said presiding over the wedding ceremony is a great privilege.

-Mayor GAVIN NEWSOM (San Francisco): I think today, marriage as an institution has been strengthened.
+GAVIN NEWSOM: I think today, marriage as an institution has been strengthened.
 I think today, marriage has been affirmed.

 VARNEY: Four years ago, Newsom challenged the state's same-sex marriage ban and ordered city officials to marry gay couples.
 He asked Lyon and Martin to go first.
 The California Supreme Court later ruled that Newsom overstepped his authority.
 The court then invalidated Lyon and Martin's marriage license, along with 4,000 others.
 The same court, after considering the constitutionality of California's same-sex marriage ban, ruled that gay men and lesbians do have the constitutional right to marry, and that right took affect yesterday afternoon.
 Standing in front of a three-tiered wedding cake, Lyon rested her hands on the back of her wife's wheelchair and remembered when they met.

-Ms. PHYLLIS LYON (Lesbian Activist): When we first got together, we weren't really thinking about getting married.
+PHYLLIS LYON: When we first got together, we weren't really thinking about getting married.
 We were just thinking about getting together.

 VARNEY: And with that, the couple cut their wedding cake and left for a quiet reception with friends and family.
 Stuart Gaffney and his partner of 21 years, John Lewis, were on hand for the celebration.
 They'll be married this morning at San Francisco City Hall.
 Their families have flown in from the Midwest, New York and Southern California, including Gaffney's parents, an interracial couple who wed after California legalized interracial marriage six decades ago.